harvardinformatics/snakemake-workshop/run/run.md

 At the bare minimum, rules require both **input** and **output** along with the command to run.
 Here this comes in the form of a **shell directive** , which means snakemake will take whatever is typed in there and plug directly into the shell.
 Other ways to run commands are with **run** and **script** directives, which we'll learn more about in the Develop part of the workshop.
 The ability to run different types of commands with access to the variables defined in the workflow script is one of Snakemake's big advantages over bash scripts or job arrays.

 There are also other directives that can be added to a rule, such as `params:`, `log:`, `resources:`, and so on.
-Again, we will cover these more during the Develop workshop.
+Again, we will cover these more during the Develop portion of the workshop.

 You'll notice that the use of curly brackets `{}` is prevalent in Snakemake.
 In the `shell:` directive, `{input}` and `{output}` mean that Snakemake will directly plug in whatever is defined in the `input:` and `output:` directives into the shell command.